• Skip to primary navigation

 Notes

-Sugar: Feel free to adjust the amount of sugar depending on your taste or how sweet the mangoes are.
+• Sugar: Feel free to adjust the amount of sugar depending on your taste or how sweet the mangoes are.
+Feel free to use sweetened condensed milk.

-Tapioca Starch: You can also use cassava or arrowroot flour in a 1:1 ratio.
+• Tapioca starch: This stabilizer thickens the mixture and prevents ice crystals from forming by absorbing excess water.
+Alternatively, you can use cassava or arrowroot flour in a 1:1 ratio.
 Another option is to use slightly less cornstarch or a small amount of xanthan gum.

 Nutrition